 You’ve been warned.
 If you haven’t been warned and instead jumped to this part of the article, then back up and read the warnings and examine your situation.
 If you have and still believe in your relationship and merely feel that it’s a matter of him growing used to the idea of settling down, here are some things that you can do:

 Sometimes it takes a while before he will be ready to give up being young and free (even if he is 50).
 He may never do it, but you can stand by and wait.
 You can’t force it, because even if you somehow accomplish that, he will feel unsatisfied and chained.
 It is a conclusion he is going to have to come to on his own.

-2. Do loving things for him.
+These create attachment.
 We have other articles on tips and tricks for loving gestures.
 Try a few.
 These make the person you are in love with feel cared for and experience affection that they probably aren’t going to get from everyone.

 I know you love seeing a smile on his face when you buy him a new Abercrombie shirt, but stop.
 You aren’t going to win his everlasting love with gifts.
 He isn’t a prostitute.
 You can’t buy him.
 Sure, gifts now and then are completely appropriate and are part of loving gestures.
 But if you are watching your bills climb from buying things for him that you can’t afford, then you have to restructure that.

 4. Be supportive in the things that he tries to do.

 Be the one to comfort him when he is sad and down.
 Be the one to care for him when he’s sick.

 If he insists on going out with his friends alone, then don’t sit at home and mope about it.
 You go out with yours or do something special for yourself.
 You should be asking yourself, though, if this is how you want to live your life.

 You should never change who you are or what you like for someone else.
 If you don’t like something, then you don’t.
 Don’t pretend.
 However, it is a good idea to give something a try even if you don’t think you like it (as long as it isn’t something that will harm you or your beliefs or is illegal.)
 Does he love sailing and you’ve never been on a boat?
 Take some Dramamine and hop on!
 You might love it and those sort of things are part of living life.

 Biting your tongue to avoid the occasional argument is one thing.
 That’s part of a relationship.
 Constantly crying alone in your car because he hurt you and you don’t feel you can say anything is another.
 Sometimes people argue.
 You have to stand up for yourself at least occasionally or he will lose respect for you and you will lose respect for yourself.

 If he loves your tall boots and thinks you look great in them, make sure you wear them when you go out.

 What usually happens in these relationships?

 Sadly, that point usually doesn’t come until the waiting person gives up and decides to move on.
 Then the person who has played “hard to get” suddenly realizes what they have lost and it’s too late.
-Most of the relationships don’t work out in the end.
-Sometimes it works.
+Most of the relationships don’t work out in the end, though some do.
 Occasionally, the couple takes a break and moves on for a few years then reunites and marries.